kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 10,22
 11,23
 ```
 * I have 2 socket machine each with 6 physical cores and enabling hyperthreading gave me 12 cores on each socket, but each CPU sibling will be dedicated to the purpose for which main core will be used.
-- Host OS
+- Host OS CPU Cores
 ```
 0,12
 1,13
 ```
-- Guest VM1
+- Guest VM - Red_k8s_cluster_worker1
 ```
-2,14 (Emultaor threads and IOThreads)
+2,14 Phyical CPUs mapped to Emultaor threads and IOThreads

-4,16 mapped to Guest VM vCPUs
+4,16 Physical CPUs Mapped to Guest VM vCPUs
 6,18
 8,20
 10,22
 ```
-- Guest VM2
+- Guest VM - Red_k8s_cluster_worker1
 ```
-3,15 (Emultaor threads and IOThreads)
+3,15 Phyical CPUs mapped to Emultaor threads and IOThreads

-5,17 Mapped to Guest VM vCPUs
+5,17 Physical CPUs Mapped to Guest VM vCPUs
 7,19
 9,21
 11,23
 ```
 * Isolate the CPUs so that host OS shcduler should not use CPUs dedciated for Guest VMs, Emulator Threads and Guest IOThread.
-* Enable pci-passthrough as well in Host OS Grub config
+* Enable pci-pass-through as well in Host OS Grub config.

 ```
 GRUB_CMDLINE_LINUX="intel_iommu=on isolcpus=2-11,14-23"